mehtabmahir/auto-60hz-cpp/README.md

 I am actively working on improving this tool and plan to introduce more features in upcoming updates, including:
 - Configurable refresh rates. ✓
 - User interface ✓
-- Run on startup (You can do it manually by putting it in the Startup folder)
+- Run on startup ✓
 - Run hidden on tray
 - Fix issue when PC goes to hibernate mode
 Stay tuned for new releases!